fantastic001/blog/_posts/2016-05-23-nginx-django-deployment.markdown

 ---

 Well, you have developed your first version of your super-mega-giga web app and you want to deploy it.
-Your application consists of two parts: API (backend) and your javascript code (frontend).
+Your application consists of two parts: API (backend) and your java-script code (frontend).
 In this article, I am going to explain how to deploy your API written in Django and your frontend written in AngularJS with a little bit of help of NodeJS and npm.

 API deployment - Docker configuration